 This class emphasizes essay writing in conjunction with critiquing classic and contemporary literature.
 Students will sharpen their awareness of literature, language, and the writer's craft.
 Above average reading and writing skills are essential for successful completion.
 This course is recommended for college prep students.
 This course is appropriate for students who have completed College Composition I their junior year and are seeking a course to continue to develop their writing and reading skills in preparation for post-secondary.
 Upon completion of course and Advanced Placement test, students may earn 3+ college credits depending on score and choice of college.
 Second semester of this course will be transcribed as LIT 120 Introduction to Literature (3 credits) at SMSU.

-CLEP Consider taking the Analyzing & Interpreting Literature and College Composition and College Composition Modular CLEP test(s).
+CLEP Consider taking the Analyzing & Interpreting Literature and College Composition and College Composition Modular CLEP test(s) if you don't pass the AP exam.

 COLLEGE AMERICAN STUDIES

 Course Number: 0187, 0189, 0286, 0288